-Miami International Airport, code MIA, is rated as the ninth-busiest destination in the world.
-It is situated approximately 8 miles (13km) northwest of Miami’s central business district.
+Miami International Airport is situated approximately 8 miles (13 km) northwest of Miami’s central business district.
 Miami Airport handles major passenger airlines as well as cargo airlines, with their flight destination to Asia.
 South Florida presents the air gateway as its main airport for long-haul international flights.
 MIA currently features 4 runways and one terminal with eight different concourses.

 Miami International Airport, one of America’s largest and busiest airports as well as America’s number one for international freight operations, is positioned next to the Miami Springs Golf and Country Club, Lake Joanne and Blue Lagoon Lake.
 This airport is responsible for the contribution of more than 19 billion to the local economy.
-In 2007, it was recorded that 33,740,416 travellers made use of Miami International.
-The amount of international passengers at the location exceeded those of all other United State’s Airports during the first 10 months of 2007.
+In 2018, it was recorded that 45,044,312 travelers made use of Miami International, making it the 13th busiest airport in the United States and 40th busiest in the world by total passenger traffic.
+It is the 3rd busiest airport in the United States by international passenger traffic.
 This superb destination serves 67 countries and 6 continents for a total of 155 destinations.